nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 </div>
 <br>

-Note that `AllUITests` above refer to all UI Tests in `seedu.address.ui` except for `TestFxmlObject`.
+Note that `AllUITests` above refers to all UI Tests in `seedu.address.ui` except for `TestFxmlObject`.
 The handles used in the corresponding test cases can be easily seen from their names.
 For example, `CommandBoxTest` contains `CommandBoxHandle`.
 <br>

 <img src="images/NodeHandleClassDiagram.svg" style="width:70%;margin:0 15%">